natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-17AS.md

 ==== Against ground targets ====
 The MiG-17AS has the option to mount 2 x 250 kg bombs.
 However, these bombs considerably harm the vehicle's flight performance, and have quite low destructive power.
 Using them against armoured ground targets is often difficult.

 In most cases, a better option is to use the 2 x S-21 air-to-ground rockets available to this aircraft.
 These each contain a very good 9.95 kg of TNT, and may be fired separately.
-They also have quite respectable penetration, and will be able to penetrate the roof armour of many of the tanks that this vehicle might face in ground RB.
-They also have a decent velocity, and are easier to aim than bombs.
+They also have quite respectable penetration and will be able to penetrate the roof armour of many of the tanks that this vehicle might face in ground RB.
+They also have a decent velocity and are easier to aim than bombs.

+Although the MiG-17AS has some ground attack capabilities, the MiG-17 is by no means a viable CAS aircraft and it is recommended to use it as an air-superiority fighter rather than ground attack.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->